Shopping Cart

 Most people only see the final product.
 But what makes something like this worth owning is the process behind it.

 Once the design is ready, it moves into LightBurn.
-This is where everything gets dialed in—power, speed, and passes.
+This is where everything gets dialed in — power, speed, and passes.
 It requires trial and error because every piece of wood and every design turns out differently.

-The coin is then sanded to smooth the surface and prepare it for engraving and remove char marks from the cutting.
+The coin is then sanded to smooth the surface and remove char marks from the cutting.
 This step makes sure the final burn comes out clean and consistent.
+Next comes the engraving — transforming a flat piece of wood into a charming three-dimensional design.
+Once complete, it's sanded again and sealed.

-The finished Dragon Coin
+The finished Dragon Coin — sealed and ready for your bookshelf.

 How to Give a Gift That Actually Means Something